intmus/intas19-20/_14-mastery-and-consolidation/assignment-forum.md

 ### Reminder: Sight Singing Audit

 Remember to attend your audit warm-up at the appointed time, bringing all materials.
+Next week will be the dress rehearsal for your final audit, so you'll want to be extra prepared.

 Questions?
 Please ask them in the forum below.